Evidence based medical and public health leadership and career coaching

-This is a summary of recent ACT in the Workplace References, it is growing rapidly.
-For more information and resources please see https://contextualscience.org/publications
+Below is a summary of recent ACT in the Workplace References, it is growing rapidly.
+For a full list of ACT RCTs and Meta-analyses, click here.

 Baer, R. A. (2003).
 Mindfulness training as a clinical intervention: A conceptual and empirical review.
 Clinical Psychology: Science and Practice, 10, 125–143.